galaxyproject/training-material/topics/single-cell/tutorials/spatial-melanoma-EISTA/tutorial.md

 > <comment-title>Would a stricter transcript threshold be better?</comment-title>
 >
-> A minimum of 10 transcripts per cell follows published Xenium practice ({% cite Gaudin2026STHELAR %}) and retains 96.6 per cent of cells here, but it is a permissive choice.
-Later in this tutorial three Leiden groups appear with a median of about 20 transcripts per cell, 4,933 cells in total, which pass this filter while carrying almost no usable expression information.
+> A minimum of 10 transcripts per cell follows published Xenium practice ({% cite Gaudin2026STHELAR %}) and costs almost nothing in this window: the minimum-genes filter removes 33 of 10,810 cells and the minimum-counts filter removes none, so 99.7 per cent of cells clear both transcript thresholds.
+It is still a permissive choice.
+In the filtered object 551 cells, 5.1 per cent, carry fewer than 50 transcripts, and they are not spread evenly: 419 of them fall in the lymphocyte group and 101 in the *VGF*-positive melanocytic group, the two groups with the lowest median content in the window, at 105 and 174 transcripts.
 >
-> Raising the threshold to around 50 transcripts would remove most of them and simplify the clustering.
+> Raising the threshold to around 50 transcripts would remove those 551 cells and take a fifth of the lymphocyte group with them.
 It would also discard cells from a documented necrotic region, which is a real feature of this sample.
 Neither choice is wrong.
-What matters is that the threshold is stated, and that groups made of low-content cells are identified as such rather than annotated as cell types.
-We keep the permissive threshold here precisely so that those groups appear and can be recognised.
+What matters is that the threshold is stated, and that low-content groups are identified as such rather than annotated as cell types.
+We keep the permissive threshold here precisely so that those groups appear and can be read alongside their quality control profile.
 >
 {: .comment}